 Similarly, the warranty of habitability assures that a rented property is fit for human occupation.
 If a ceiling falls on your head, you have a claim for breach of the warranty of habitability even though the landlord lacked notice of the hazard thereby making a negligence claim very difficult.

 In Goreham, the tenant of a three unit apartment house exited a fire escape that led to an icy driveway.
-He slipped on the ice, severely injuring his ankle.
+He slipped and fell on the ice, severely injuring his ankle.
 He could have gone out the front door and thereby avoided the ice, but he commonly utilized the fire escape which more directly serviced his unit.
 The jury found the defendant landlord negligent, so for a moment the plaintiff/tenant was happy.
 Unfortunately, his joy was short lived.
 The jury next announced that they found the plaintiff 53% comparatively negligent, which means he was 53% responsible.
 If a plaintiff is more than 50% responsible, he/she does not get anything.

 Undeterred, his attorney argued that the landlord had breached the warranty of habitability.
 This is important because with these contract claims, comparative fault does not apply.
 So, even if the injured person was partially responsible, he is still able to recover.
 This has been an open question in Massachusetts.
 The trial judge disagreed with the tenant.
 He appealed.